-The University of York has always been an institution with a global outlook, focused on contributing to the world beyond our campus.
-This has been reflected in the diversity of our student and staff population, and in our passionate desire to contribute to solving some of the world’s most pressing challenges.
-It is also reflected in our global community of more than 100,000 graduates.
+"The University of York has always been an institution with a global outlook, focused on contributing to the world beyond our campus.
+This is reflected in the diversity of our student and staff population, our passionate desire to contribute to solving some of the world’s most pressing challenges, and our global community of more than 100,000 graduates.
 We value the tremendous contribution of all our staff, students and graduates, and we remain convinced that the diversity of our community makes it a truly special place.

 We know our students and staff will have many questions about what this will mean for them personally, as will all those who are directly involved in work dependent on EU collaboration and funding.
 I hope you find the information and support provided here reassuring and useful.”
 Saul Tendler, Acting Vice-Chancellor

-Our research is global in it scope; we can only succeed if we continue to attract highly able academic staff, postgraduates and early career researchers from across the globe.
+Our research is global in its scope; we can only succeed if we continue to attract highly able academic staff, postgraduates and early career researchers from across the globe.
 We are committed to international research collaborations with partners in Europe as well as other parts of the world.

 The development of our research strategy and the underpinning research themes make clear our commitment to delivering research that can be applied to some of the greatest challenges facing humanity.
 This work knows no geographical boundaries and is reliant on our ability to forge collaborations with the world’s best researchers, regardless of their country of domicile.